 Best Headphones Buying Guide: Welcome to TechRadar's round-up of the best headphones you can buy on any budget in 2019.

-But, since there are so many categories of music, there are just as many options when it comes to headphones.
+And when it comes to headphones, there’s no one-size-fits-all.
+Music and audio is a very personal experience and people have all kinds of different preferences.
+Furthermore, there are so many categories of music, there are just as many options.
 Some people like the convenience of a wireless set while others prefer the reliability and audio quality of wired headphones.

 The headphones that you'll find here have tons of features to help you get the most out of your music.
 These features range from wireless connectivity to noise-cancellation and come in the three major form-factors: in-ear, on-ear and over-ear headphones.